Dr. Willis Johnson

 Cristiano Capasso, PhD

-Semiconductor Reliability, System Integration Hardware Engineering, Packaging, and Technology Advisor
+President of Semiconductor Reliability, System Integration Hardware Engineering, Packaging, and Technology

 Cristiano Capasso, PhD, is a semiconductor technology executive and reliability engineering leader with more than 25 years of experience advancing CMOS process technologies, device reliability, and large-scale semiconductor manufacturing platforms.
 He serves as a semiconductor technology and reliability advisor to BioNexa, supporting the development of CMOS-compatible semiconductor architectures designed for secure domestic manufacturing and scalable biosensing applications.